akkikiki/akkikiki.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2019-05-14 15:59:00-0400
+date: 2019-05-13 15:59:00-0400
 inline: true
 ---

-Our paper titled <strong>"A Resource-Free Evaluation Metric for Cross-Lingual Word Embeddings based on Graph Modularity"</strong> got accepted to ACL 2019 as a long paper.
+Our paper titled <strong>"Zika discourse in the Americas: a multilingual topic analysis of Twitter"</strong> has been published at PLOS ONE.